c2m2/VRL-VRN-Generator/README.md

 2. Edit build.properties and set path to your VRL installation, usually it is $HOME/.vrl
 3. ./gradlew installVRLplugin
 4. Open VRL-Studio
-5. Open the template project [mesh generation](ex/mesh-generation.vrlp) from within VRL-Studio found
+5. Open the template project [mesh generation](ex/mesh-generation.vrlp) from within VRL-Studio found in the example folder `ex`.

 ## TODO
-Enable CI/CD build (Which requires VRL-UG-API, see `build_ug_api.sh`) on Travis and Appveyor and provide build artifact (VRL-VRN-Generator.jar) as a installable VRL plugin.
+- Enable CI to automatically build the `.vrlp` plugin.
+- Ship ugshell binary and the pipeline script for different operating systems